Intel Confidential Containers Guide

 - Pod isolated by Kata Containers and protected by Intel TDX.

-- Pod isolated by Kata Containers, protected with Intel TDX, and Quote verified using Intel Trust Authority.
+- Pod isolated by Kata Containers, protected with Intel TDX, and Quote verified using a KBS with an attestation service.

 For now, we use nginx as a workload example.
 Further workloads might be added later.